mysociety/alaveteli/docs/running/upgrading.md

 other changes ("further action").
-For this reason, for anything other than a *patch* (see below), always read the [`CHANGES.md`](https://github.com/mysociety/alaveteli/blob/master/doc/CHANGES.md) document **before** doing an uprade.
+For this reason, for anything other than a *patch* (see below), always read the [`CHANGES.md`](https://github.com/mysociety/alaveteli/blob/master/doc/CHANGES.md) document **before** doing an upgrade.
 This way you'll be able to prepare for any other changes that might be needed to make the new code work.

 ## How to upgrade the code